lancejpollard/queuable/README.markdown

 > Free Background Processing (compared to Heroku and Slicehost)

+## Que?

 Each worker on Heroku costs $36/mo to run every hour.
 There are tricks to make it run more than every hour with DelayedJob, but you still have to pay quite a bit.
 What if you wanted to build 10 sample aggregator applications?  $360/month.
 With Slicehost, you would just have to pay for a slice ($19-38/mo depending on need), but you'd then have to setup the whole cron/queue system.
 So with Queuable I just wanted to take advantage of Google App Engine's built in Cron and Task Queue architecture so you could get them basically for free without doing much work.
-Once you really needed a lasting solution, you'd probably go with Heroku.
+Once you really needed a lasting solution, you'd probably go with Heroku's workers.
 But by then you'd have some funding :).

+So this is 3 things:

+1. A minimal Google App Engine application that just handles managing queues and scheduled cron jobs.
+You don't need to modify this, you can just deploy it to GAE with `appcfg.py update .` as long as you have a free GAE account.
+2. A template Sinatra application which you would use to process what would normally be background processes.
+The GAE application sends scheduled tasks to this Sinatra app (on Heroku), you do your feed-fetching or whatever, and the response goes back to GAE.
+3. An API.
+The last piece is your actual app, say a feed aggregator Rails app with lots of models and controllers.
+When you need to do a complex calculation (fetch, parse a large feed), you push that responsibility off to GAE.
+You just send it some parameters (hash, string, anything), and it will queue/schedule it, and send it to your Sinatra worker app, freeing your app form time-consuming operations.
+When everything's complete, GAE will send the result back to your app for you to save to the database.

 ## Install